cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-ntad-explorer.md

   If desired, you can copy the rows from the table into an external tool (such as a spreadsheet or script) for further analysis, or cross-reference the listed blocks with latent variable models you are fitting elsewhere.

+### Using N-tad Explorer with SEMs

+To list tetrads, sextads, and octads implied by a fitted SEM:

+1. Fit a SEM from a covariance matrix using a **SEM Est** or **SEM IM** box.
+2. Create a **Data** box for the **implied covariance (measured variables)** from the SEM.
+3. Attach an **N-tad Explorer** box to that implied covariance Data box.
+4. Run N-tad Explorer with your chosen block size (m = 2, 3, 4, …).

+In this setup, the rank-deficient blocks reported by N-tad Explorer correspond to N-tads implied by the estimated SEM, rather than N-tads in the raw data.